Managing workflows with snakemake

 Roughly speaking, this rule

-• requires an input file defined by the input block;
+- requires an input file defined by the

-• creates an output file defined in the output block;
+block; - creates an output file defined in the

-• demands CPU and memory defined in the resources block;
+block; - demands CPU and memory defined in the

 It doesn’t appear in our example, but Snakemake augments this rule-based syntax with full Python syntax.
 For example, users can write Python functions that define a rule’s input, output, or resources.
 You can even import arbitrary Python modules.
 The resulting language is highly expressive, letting users define complex workflows.